“Poppie’s Pond” is named in honor of Terry Wilcox, the longtime tournament director for the Tournament who retired in 2008.

-Brittany Lincicome takes her second leap into Poppie’s Pond after winning in a three-hole playoff--moments after creating a near carbon copy of her iconic shot on the 72nd hole of play in the 2009 tournament.
+Brittany Lincicome took her second leap into Poppie’s Pond after winning in a three-hole playoff–moments after creating a near carbon copy of her iconic shot on the 72nd hole of play in the 2009 tournament.

-Lydia Ko performs her iconic “I love you” heart sign as she takes the leap, her second consecutive Major victory.
+Lydia Ko performed her iconic “I love you” heart sign as she took the leap, her second consecutive Major victory.